MDAnalysis/cookiecutter-mdakit/docs/index.rst

 .. toctree::
    :maxdepth: 2

-   nuances

 Acknowledgments
 ===============

-This cookiecutter is developed by Levi N. Naden and Jessica A. Nash from the `Molecular Sciences Software Institute (MolSSI) <http://molssi.org/>`_; and Daniel G. A. Smith of `ENTOS <https://www.entos.ai/>`_.
-Copyright (c) 2021.
+This cookiecutter is developed by MDAnalysis, based heavily off the `Cookiecutter for Computational Molecular Sciences (CMS) Python Packages <https://github.com/MolSSI/cookiecutter-cms>`_ by Levi N. Naden and Jessica A. Nash from the `Molecular Sciences Software Institute (MolSSI) <http://molssi.org/>`_ and Daniel G. A. Smith of `ENTOS <https://www.entos.ai/>`_.

-Directory structure template based on recommendation from the `Chodera Lab's Software Development Guidelines <https://github.com/choderalab/software-development/blob/master/STRUCTURING_YOUR_PROJECT.md>`_.

-Original hosting of repository owned by the `Chodera Lab <https://github.com/choderalab>`_

-Elements of this repository drawn from the `cookiecutter-data-science <https://github.com/drivendata/cookiecutter-data-science>`_ by Driven Data and the `MolSSI Python Template <https://github.com/MolSSI/python_template>`_.
+The development of this repository is supported by a grant from the Chan Zuckerberg Initiative under an EOSS4 award.